-a.
-Every diplomate of the ABFO shall refrain from any material misrepresentation of education, training, or area of expertise.
+- a.
+Every diplomate of the ABFO shall refrain from any material misrepresentation of education, training, or area of expertise. - b.

-b.
 Every diplomate of the ABFO shall refrain from any material misrepresentation of data upon which an expert opinion or conclusion is based.

 Name

 Address OF FOREN

 City/State/Zip Signature

-(3)
+(z)

-I certify that the foregoing information is true and I am a ware that misrepresentation, concealment or o mission of a material fact or facts grants the American
+nat misrepresentation, concealment or omission of a material fact or facts grants the American

-Board of Forensic Odontology, Inc. the right to deny elig on of this board.
+to challenge the certification examination of this board.
 I also authorize the release of this

-information to active diplomates of the American Board of Forensic Odontology, Inc.
+information to active diplomates of the American Board of Fore ensic Odontology, Inc.

-[Z] B

-NOTE DISTRIBUTE

-NOTARIZATION 8
+NOTARIZATION

 State of

-County of 13/0
+County of 1378

-Personally came before me this day of , 20
+Personally came before me this

 The above named to me known as the person who executed

-the foregoing instrument and acknowledged the e same.
+the foregoing instrument and acknowledged the same - 2.

 (Notary Seal Here) Notary Public

-• My commission e xpires